joebinns/clay/README.md

 <img alt="Clay demonstration gif" src="https://joebinns.com/documents/gifs/purveyor_of_stars.gif" />

-I created this procedural clay shader as an exercise in Unity 3D's ShaderGraph.
-Shaders are run every frame, and since this is an unbaked shader, it generates and then discards various noise textures each frame.
-**I would therefore strongly advise against using this shader in it's current state in commercial usage**.
-Instead, one could re-create the shader in Blender and bake it into materials and animations.
-You would then benefit from peak performance, with results that you can be just as happy with!

 ## How does it work?
 - **Textured fingerprints** leave dents in the normal and add smoothness to mock natural oils from skin.
 - **Voronoi noise** is used to **flatten** normals, creating a handcrafted look.